pixelastic/blog.pixelastic.com/app/_drafts/2015-02-11-concatenate-compress-cache.md

 work as soon as your user gets redirected to a new server.

 Note that nginx does not have this issue as it does not use the inode when generating ETags.
-If using Apache, you can fix it with the `FileEtag MTime Size` option, or with `etag.use-inode = "disable"` under lighttpd.
+If using Apache, you can fix it with the `FileETag MTime Size` option, or with `etag.use-inode = "disable"` under lighttpd.

 ### Summary